While Paul Haig has a cult following within the post-punk cognoscenti, he has often been overlooked in wider music circles.

 Has the shake-up in the music industry over the last ten years worked in your favour?

 I like the way you can put something out when you want to.
 If you don’t have a label, you can do it far more easily now.
 I also love the music making technology for production.
 With regard to the music industry, I feel removed from it.
 “Music” and “Industry”… there’s two words that don’t sound good together.

 I have been working on a new album for some time now.
 There are so many choices and amazing ways you can produce music now that sometimes it makes the whole process slower.
 I seem to have a different way of working now which is more time consuming, but well worth it in terms of sounds and production quality.
 So, the new album is a further attempt at finding the right balance between the synthetic / electronic and the organic / natural.

-The Electricity Club gives its warmest thanks to PAUL HAIG
+ELECTRICITYCLUB.CO.UK gives its warmest thanks to Paul Haig

 Special thanks to James Nice at Les Disques du Crépuscule